-The level of achievement of corporate and personal performance objectives for 2011 for Messrs.
-Bunch and Navikas corresponded to payouts of 198% and 177% of target, respectively.
-The level of achievement of business, corporate and personal performance objectives for 2011 for Messrs.
-Alexander, De Leener and McGarry corresponded to payouts of 141%, 121% and 214% of target, respectively.
-The annual incentive awards actually paid to each of these executives for 2011 are shown in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on pages 42 through 43.
-While serving as executive officers over the past one, two or three years, as the case may be, the annual incentive awards for these executive officers have ranged from 109% to 214% of target.
+The level of achievement of corporate and personal performance objectives for 2012 for Messrs.
+Bunch and Navikas corresponded to payouts of 219% and 184% of target, respectively.
+The level of achievement of business, corporate and personal performance objectives for 2012 for Messrs.
+Alexander, McGarry and Sekmakas corresponded to payouts of 132%,184% and 179% of target, respectively.
+The annual incentive awards actually paid to each of these executives for 2012 are shown in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on pages 46 through 47.
+While serving as executive officers over the past two or three years, as the case may be, the annual incentive awards for these executive officers have ranged from 132% to 219% of target.

-Annual incentive awards are payable in cash, except that any executive who does not meet the stock ownership guidelines described under "PPG Stock Ownership Guidelines" on page 41 receives 20% of his or her annual incentive award in the form of PPG common stock.
+Annual incentive awards are payable in cash, except that any executive who does not meet the stock ownership requirements described under "PPG Stock Ownership Requirements" on page 45 receives 20% of his or her annual incentive award in the form of PPG common stock.
 Such stock is restricted from sale by such executive for a period of between two and five years, depending upon the level of stock ownership of the executive.
+In addition, for officers who have been subject to the policy for more than 5 years at their current requirement level and have not met the ownership requirement, 100% of the vested shares delivered from the RSU award and TSR share award must be held by the officer for a minimum of one year until the requirement is met.
 U.S.-based participants are entitled to defer part or all of an annual incentive award under our deferred compensation plan.
 All of the executive officers named in the Summary Compensation Table have met their stock ownership requirement.
-For additional information concerning our deferred compensation plan, see "Deferred Compensation Opportunities" on page 38.
+For additional information concerning our deferred compensation plan, see "Deferred Compensation Opportunities" on pages 42 through 43.